agile-ts/documentation/docs/quick_start/React.md

 ```ts
 const MY_FIRST_STATE = App.createState("Hello World");
 ```
 With the help of the previously instantiate AgileTs Instance, we can now create our first State.
 We assign the initial value `'Hello Wrold'` to the State, which we've passed as first property.

 ```ts
 const myFirstState = useAgile(MY_FIRST_STATE); // Returns 'Hello World x'
 ```
 In order to make our application reactive, we need to bind the State to our React Component using the [`useAgile()`](../packages/react/features/Hooks.md#useagile) Hook.
-This ensures that the Component rerenders, whenever the State mutates, so when its value changes.
+This ensures that the Component rerenders whenever the State mutates, so when its value changes.
 The `useAgile()` Hook returns the current `output` of the State, in our case 'Hello World'.
 Be aware that React Hooks can only be used in Function React Components!
 For class component users we have provided a Higher Order Component called [AgileHOC](../packages/react/features/AgileHOC.md) that is wrapped around the Class Component.